digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ### Identity Verification

 In Digital Credit, certain actions require participants to process identity verification.
-Identity verification mainly guarantees the authenticity of the participants' identities.
-Make sure the account holder does not create multiple trumpet for the same person and affects the fairness and objectivity of certain actions.
+Identity verification mainly guarantees the identity authenticity of the participants, to make sure the account holder does not create multiple trumpet for the same person and affects the fairness and objectivity of certain actions.

 ### Account Data

 The naming convention for data access in the account is @+account name+(.+ account data fields, which can be multi-level nested).
 Example: @bob.skills.English = B, indicating bob's English skill level is B.

-The account owner can independently open/close status of his/her own account data, and can open certain account data for friends, groups, applications or actions.
-When an account uses an application or joins an activity, the application account or action account will require the account user or participant to grant permissions to certain data access privileges.
+The account owner can independently open/close permissions of his/her own account data, and can open certain account data for friends, groups, applications or actions.
+When an account uses an application or perform a POA action, the application account or action account will require the account user or participant to grant permissions to certain data access privileges.

 Account data permissions are: NA (unavailable), R (read only), RW (read and write), W (write only).

 One example:

-When @bob uses an application called competitionApp, the @competitionApp account requires @bob open permission:
+When @bob uses an application called competitionApp, the @competitionApp account requires @bob to open permissions:

 @bob.skills.Java read and write